Sunday, 25 September 2016

 The Nature of the English Revolution Revisited: Essays in Honor of John Morrill, edited by Stephen Taylor and Grant Tapsell.
 Boydell Press, 2013.
 296 pp

 The Russian Marxist Leon Trotsky was fond of saying that "every sociological definition is at bottom a historical prognosis."
-When John Morrill stated that "the English civil war was not the first European revolution but the last of the wars of religion he was in this statement forming a historical prognosis of the English revolution that has stayed with him all his life.
+When John Morrill stated that "the English civil war was not the first European revolution but the last of the wars of religion" he was forming a historical prognosis of the English revolution that has defended all his life.

 There have been two interrelated developments that have characterized the historiography of the English Revolution over the last few decades.
 The first one has been the systematic and protracted attack on Marxism in the form of hostility to the method of historical materialism.

 The second one and a by-product of the first has seen the demise of a "grand narrative" as regards the English revolution.
-The theory that England passed through a bourgeois revolution during the seventeenth century was primarily championed by historians Christopher Hill and to a certain extent Brian Manning.
+The theory that England passed through a bourgeois revolution during the seventeenth century was championed by historians Christopher Hill and Brian Manning.

-The rejection of this theory has led to an increasingly specialized field of study and with it the adoption of a lower narrative.
+The rejection of this theory has led to an increasingly specialized field of study and with it the adoption of a smaller and more parochial narrative.
 An approach conducted by John Morrill and his book Revolt in the Provinces: The People of England and the Tragedies of War, 1630-48.
-The current essays lay the groundwork for a further continuation of Morrill’s life work.

-Early on in his career, Morrill opposed the Marxist approach to the English revolution.
+From very early on in his career, Morrill opposed the Marxist approach to the English revolution.
 He rejected the "rather triumphalist claim that you could now produce a kind of social determinist view of the long-term causes and origins of the English Revolution.
 It was that I think, which some people quite independently reacted against" .
 In his lower narrative, Morrill characterized the Civil Wars as England's 'Wars of Religion.'